HackCU/pages/_pages/guide/lhd/volunteer.md

 ## When to be here

-All of you completed a [doodle](https://doodle.com/poll/c875uqdaqxqr3nv2c) with the information of your attendance as a volunteer during the weekend.
-We will start setting up the [venue for LHD](https://goo.gl/maps/QkJmArtxC3t) at 6PM on Friday 31st.
-We will meet on the Commons area.
+All of you completed a [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScznavRkA7iqZCeUALDC18wk-KlDNfgSi9f3fklqRCwIfaa9w/viewform) with the information of your attendance as a volunteer during the weekend.
+We will meet up at the [venue for LHD](https://goo.gl/maps/QkJmArtxC3t) at 7AM on Saturday the 7th.
+We will meet on the Commons area in the Idea Forge.

 ----